benbrastmckie/ModelChecker/Design/Strategies.md

 These sections cover the functions needed to construct Z3 constraints from the inputs.

-### Convention: input parameters
+### Overview: inputs and outputs

 Variables to be specified by the user are to be included in a file with the following ingredients:

 1. A value `N` for the maximum number of atomic states under consideration.
 2. A list `input_sentences` of infix sentences to be evaluated.
+3. Definitions of general use stored in a `definitions` file.
-3. Semantic clauses for each of the operators.
+4. Semantic clauses for each of the operators stored in a `semantics` file.
-4. General model constraints.
+5. Frame constraints perhaps stored alongside the semantics.
+6. These values will be used to generate an output file which includes the appropriate Z3 constraints.
+7. The output files contain all declarations while importing definitions from the `definitions` and `semantics` files.
+8. If running the output file finds a model, the user will be prompted whether to append the model to the output file or find a different model.
+9. If no model is found, the user will be asked whether to search for models by successively increasing `N` up to a value provided by the user.

 ### Function: prefix conversion

 1. Given a sentence `X` in infix notation (e.g., `(A \wedge B) \boxright C`), the function `Prefix(X)` will output a unique sentences in prefix notation using lists (e.g., `[Boxright, [Wedge, A, B]]`).
 2. A single sentence letter `A` should return a list `[A]` so that all prefix sentences are lists.
-3. Converting the sentences in `input_sentences` to prefix notation will streamline the application of the semantic clauses below in producing Z3 constraints.
+3. Converting the sentences in `input_sentences` to a list `prefix_sentences` in prefix notation will streamline the application of the semantic clauses below in producing Z3 constraints.
 4. To avoid further translation, LaTeX commands will be used for the operators `\neg`, `\wedge`, `\vee`, `\rightarrow`, and `\boxright`.

 ### Function: sentence letters

-Given a list of prefix sentences `input_sentences`, we will need a separate sorted list of the sentence letters that they contain.
+Given `prefix_sentences`, we will need a separate sorted list of the sentence letters that they contain.

-1. Let the list of sentence letters be called `sentence_letters`.
+1. Define the sorted list `sentence_letters` with no repeated entries.

-2. There should not be any repeated entries in `sentence_letters`.
-3. The list should be sorted.
+### Function: simplification

+Given `prefix_sentences` define a list `simple_sentences` which will simplify the generation of Z3 constraints.
+The following can likely be extended and improved.

+1. Conjunctions of the form `(A \wedge B)` in `prefix_sentences` will be stored as separate entries `A, B` in `simple_sentences`.
+2. Negated conjunctions of the form `\neg(A \vee B)` in `prefix_sentences` will be stored as separate entries `\neg A, \neg B` in `simple_sentences`.
+3. Negated conditionals of the form `\neg(A \rightarrow B)` in `prefix_sentences` will be stored as separate entries `A, \neg B` in `simple_sentences`.
+4. Biconditionals of the form `(A \leftrightarrow B)` in `prefix_sentences` will be stored as separate entries `(A \rightarrow B), (B \rightarrow A)` in `simple_sentences`.

 ### Declarations